UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 # sed: The Stream Editor

-One very useful command in the terminal is `sed`, which is short for *stream editor*.
+One additional and very useful command in the terminal is `sed`, which is short for *stream editor*.
 Instead of the `man` page for `sed` the `info sed` page is larger but a little easier to digest.
 This is a very powerful command which can be a little overwhelming at first.
 If using this for your own scripts & you can't figure something out, remember 'Google is your friend' & sites like \url{www.stackoverflow.com} are full of people wrestling with similar problems to you.